Dienogest and estradiol

 How should I take dienogest and estradiol?

-This medication contains 5 different colors of pills.
+dienogest and estradiol contains 5 different colors of pills.
 Take 1 pill each day in the exact order directed on the blister pack.
-Use a back-up birth control, such as condoms or a spermicide, for the first 9 days when you first start using this medication.
+Follow the arrows shown on each row of pills in the pack.
+Use a back-up birth control, such as condoms or a spermicide, for the first 9 days.
 Do not take two different kinds of birth control pills at the same time.

-If you are switching from another birth control pill, start taking dienogest and estradiol on the first day of your withdrawal bleeding.
+If you are switching from another birth control pill, start taking dienogest and estradiol on the first day of your period.
 If you were taking progestin-only pills, start taking dienogest and estradiol on the day you would have taken your next pill.

-You may have breakthrough bleeding.
-Tell your doctor if this bleeding continues or is very heavy.
+Tell your doctor if you have heavy breakthrough bleeding.
 You may also have very little or no bleeding during your periods.

 What happens if I miss a dose?